 Weekend hours are 10am to 4pm weekends.
 Beginning August 22, new weekend hours will be 10am to 5pm due to the grand opening of the Explorium.

-We are closed on most major holidays.
+The Education Center is closed on most major holidays.

 DNR Licensing and Registration is available Monday-Friday from 11am-2pm